-Designers of fine bubble diffusion systems implemented this type of system on a washer extractor.
+Fine bubble diffusion systems designers implemented this system on a commercial laundry system.
 However, they left out a couple of key ingredients.

-First, the column of water in a washer/extractor is nowhere near that of a 32-foot tall water tank.
+First, the water column in a washer is nowhere near that of a 32-foot-tall water tank.
 It is more like 12 inches.
 This allows for a much lower Mass Transfer efficiency of the ozone gas.
 Several ozone engineers have figured that the efficiency is somewhere in the 25-40% range at best.
 That means in the best-case scenario, 60% of the ozone gas does not get dissolved.
-This is important in that 1% of un-dissolved ozone gas can easily make a room unsafe for the laundry workers.
+This is important because 1% of un-dissolved ozone gas can easily make a room unsafe for the laundry workers.

-In the bottled water design, you can capture this un-dissolved gas and destroy it.
-The main problem here is that the designers somehow forgot to include this important piece of the puzzle.
+You can capture and destroy this un-dissolved gas in the bottled water design.
+The main problem is that the designers forgot to include this important puzzle piece.
 Common sense tells you that if you force air into an unsealed vessel, air will escape out.
-Some companies have tried to cover up this major design flaw.
-By installing an ozone monitor that, in theory, shuts off ozone generators when a certain level is reached.
-In reality, the ozone generator only runs for a few seconds before shutting down due to the room’s ozone oversaturation.
+Some companies have tried to cover up this major design flaw by installing an ozone monitor that theoretically shuts off ozone generators when a certain level is reached.
+The ozone generator only runs for a few seconds before shutting down due to the room’s ozone oversaturation.
 It then takes several minutes for the room sensor to reset and let the system turn the generator back on.
-I have witnessed the ozone generator being in operation for all of 45 seconds during a 7-minute wash step.
-That’s not going to kill many “Super Bugs”.
+I have witnessed the ozone generator operating for only 45 seconds during a 7-minute wash step.
+That’s not going to kill many “Super Bugs.”

 I recently attended an ozone conference.
-The guest speaker said that a fine bubble diffusion system on a washer was “So easy to build, that even a caveman could do it”.
+The guest speaker said a fine bubble diffusion system on a washer was “So easy to build that even a caveman could do it.”
 It is not only that it is easy to build, but it is also cheap to build this type of system.
 That is why there are so many on the market, and the low price keeps the attention of the potential uninformed buyer.

 The same is true with the fine bubble diffuser.
-A Venturi Injection system instantly fills the washer with highly concentrated ozonated water that instantly starts the cleaning and sanitizing process.
-It can take as much as 20 minutes for a fine bubble diffusion system to reach the ozone levels where the Venturi Injection system starts.
+A Venturi Injection system instantly fills the washer with highly concentrated ozonated water that starts cleaning and sanitizing.
+A fine bubble diffusion system can take 20 minutes to reach the ozone levels where the Venturi Injection system starts.
 None of us have that much extra time available in our wash cycle.

-Some Venturi Injection Systems on the market allow for larger than normal fill valves and water lines to be utilized.
+Some market Venturi Injection Systems allow larger than normal fill valves and water lines to be utilized.
 This will allow for much faster fill times.
 I have witnessed a 60 lb washer/extractor being filled in under 25 seconds, whereas the standard fill time was over 2 minutes.
-On a standard hospitality wash cycle with five fills, this would shorten your wash cycle by more than 7 minutes of total operating time.
+A standard hospitality wash cycle with five fills would shorten your wash cycle by more than 7 minutes of total operating time.
 Washing an average of ten loads per day, this type of ozone laundry system would easily eliminate over one hour of processing per day.

-In the graph below, you can see two identical tests that show the concentration of ozone during a complete wash cycle.
+In the graph below, you can see two identical tests that show ozone concentration during a complete wash cycle.
 Notice in the Venturi Injection System, the levels start high and slowly dissipate before the water is drained in each bath.
 You should also notice the effect of PH on each bath in the wash cycle.
-During the detergent and bleach steps, the ozone is reduced as it is counteracted by the higher PH from the wash chemistry.
+During the detergent and bleach steps, the ozone is reduced as the higher PH from the wash chemistry counteracts it.
 As the detergent and bleach are rinsed out, you can see that the ozone hangs around much longer.